 Twitter API for Market Research

-A Twitter / X API for market research, category discovery, and recurring signal analysis
+A Twitter / X API for market research, consumer intelligence, and recurring signal analysis

 Market research on Twitter is usually less about one tweet and more about finding patterns across accounts, narratives, launches, and audience reaction.
-Teams need a way to discover what the market is discussing, inspect the sources behind those signals, and keep repeating that work without starting over every week.
+For some teams this starts to look a lot like lightweight consumer intelligence: discover what the market is discussing, inspect the sources behind those signals, and keep repeating that work without starting over every week.
 TwtAPI is well suited to that kind of workflow.

 What market research teams usually need to answer